vipul2802/o365hq.com/content/services/Cutover G Suite to Office 365 Migration - Just Email and Email Folders.md

 1. Users can access Exchange Online on their desktop PCs, mobile phones, and tablets from any place, any time
-2. All emails are successfully migrated to Office 365 tenant and are accessible by all user profiles
+2. All emails are successfully migrated to Microsoft 365 tenant and are accessible by all user profiles
 3. All necessary Transport rules are created and working
 4. Mail can be sent and received using Exchange Online